googleapis/release-please/README.md

 Release Please automates CHANGELOG generation, the creation of GitHub releases, and version bumps for your projects.

-Release Please does so by parsing your git history, looking for [Conventional Commit messages](https://www.conventionalcommits.org/), and creating release PRs.
+It does so by parsing your
+git history, looking for [Conventional Commit messages](https://www.conventionalcommits.org/), and creating release PRs.